 Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA)

 HSA and FSA funds can be used to pay for braces, providing tax advantages and reducing out-of-pocket costs.
+The IRS confirms braces as an eligible medical expense under both account types.

 Third-Party Financing